 Arguello was in full stride, having recently become only the sixth man in boxing history to win world title belts in three different weight classes.
 He was looking to make the fourth defense of the lightweight title he took from Jim Watt, while Ganigan, a crippling puncher from Hawaii dubbed “The Hawaiian Punch,” was surfing a wave of notoriety after having steamrolled the popular Sean O’Grady in his previous outing.

-An April 3 bout was scheduled to be broadcast on CBS and eccentric promoter Don King announced a few weeks out that his plan was to eventually match Arguello with featherweight champion Salvador Sanchez.
+April 3rd was reserved for the Arguello vs Ganigan broadcast on CBS and eccentric promoter Don King announced a few weeks out that his plan was to eventually match Arguello with featherweight champion Salvador Sanchez.
 On paper, that was a bout that made sense.
-But Arguello vs Ganigan was then delayed when a respiratory virus affected the champion’s training with famed master Eddie Futch, and was then rescheduled for May at The Aladdin casino in Las Vegas.
+But Arguello vs Ganigan was then delayed when a respiratory virus affected the champion’s training with famed master Eddie Futch, and the match was then rescheduled for May at The Aladdin casino in Las Vegas.
 True to form, Arguello told the press beforehand, “I feel sorry for Andrew because he was ready and waiting the first time.”

 Ganigan grinned in his pre-fight segment on CBS, telling famed trainer and commentator Gil Clancy, “You never know what could happen.”
 That was closer to the truth, and where the niceties ceased.

-A weak bell toll signaling the start of the bout was a fitting foil for what would occur over the next 15 minutes of combat.
-Both men began by sizing the other up and not uncorking much, but the atmosphere was lousy with potential energy.
+Both fighters began by sizing the other up and not uncorking much, but the atmosphere was lousy with potential energy.
 When Ganigan got his southpaw right hook working, Arguello picked up on it and countered in kind with his hook.
-Arguello apparently didn’t read the setup for Ganigan’s left hand though, and found himself decked in the final minute by a shot he didn’t see.
+Arguello apparently didn’t read the setup for Ganigan’s left hand though, and found himself decked in the final minute of the opener by a shot he didn’t see.
 When he got up, Arguello responded to Ganigan’s attempts at ending matters by accelerating his own offense and even pushing the challenger back moments after rising, acknowledging the damage done.
 Arguello’s smirk at the bell was fleeting, but suggested he knew he was in for more than a routine title defense.

 In The Art of War, Sun Tzu said, “He who is prudent and lies in wait for an enemy who is not, will be victorious.”

-As Ganigan flicked jabs and tried to lure the champion into snacking on more left hands, Arguello instead cut the ring off, taking away Ganigan’s option to box his way through the round.
-Twice in round four the challenger stumbled from clean right hands, but he remained as dangerous as a cornered snake, ready to betray any semblance of comfort and trust in an instant, even when moving into danger by stepping to his left and into Arguello’s perilous right hand.
+As Ganigan flicked jabs and tried to lure the champion into snacking on more left hands, Arguello cut the ring off, taking away Ganigan’s option to box his way through the round.
+Twice in round four the challenger stumbled from clean right hands, but he remained as dangerous as a cornered snake, ready to betray any semblance of comfort and trust in an instant, even when stepping to his left and into range of Arguello’s perilous right hand.
 The blood from Ganigan’s nose at the close of the round was, in hindsight, telling.

 Near the start of the fifth, the challenger’s fluttering jabs were ceased by a single, sharp Arguello jab that moved the Hawaiian’s entire body and the response was a flurry of punches punctuated by a right hook that clipped Arguello’s chin.
 Ganigan’s corner, seemingly miles from danger in comparison, shouted to their charge, “Don’t wait!
 Jab, left hand!”
-Ganigan listened but was rewarded in the final minute with a right hand that made a mess of his face.
+Ganigan listened but was rewarded in the final minute with a right coming the other way that made a mess of his face.

 It was now evident that Ganigan was not trying to do much more than stay upright.
 Sensing his opportunity, and as if in hurry to decide the contest before the bell, Arguello abruptly overwhelmed Ganigan with a ten punch combination capped off by a powerful right hand as Ganigan crumpled to the canvas to be counted out.
 It was Arguello’s 19th straight championship win, the lone blemish in those unforgettable eight years being a close loss to the tricky Vilomar Fernandez that was later avenged.